 After changing the DNS servers, close all browser windows and reopen the browser.
 Now try opening your website which should open fast without showing any “Resolving host” message in the status bar.
-All sites will be loaded comparatively faster than before and you can open the sites properly in Firefox and Internet explorer.
+Google Chrome should load all sites comparatively faster than before and you can also open the sites properly in Firefox, Safari, Edge and Internet explorer.
 Learn more on how to change DNS in Windows and macOS.

 Option 2 – Clearing DNS Cache of Google Chrome

-- Go to URL “chrome://flags/”.
+- Go to URL “chrome://flags”.

 - Press Ctrl+F in Windows or Command+F in Mac and search for “asynchronous”.